A Region-based Randers Geodesic Approach for Image Segmentation: Region-based Randers Geodesic Formalism

 The proof of \cref{th:exists_omega} is based on elementary potential theory, specialized to the case of a thin tubular domain.
 The vector field $\omega_\gS$ is eventually obtained as a convolution \eqref{eq:omega_expl}, which can be implemented either directly or through a fast Fourier transform.
-As a starter, we recall the expression of (a multiple of) the Green kernel denoted $G : \bR^2 \to \bR$ of the two dimensional Poisson PDE, and its fundamental property
+As a starter, we recall the expression of the Green kernel of the two-dimensional Poisson PDE, denoted $G : \bR^2 \to \bR$, and its fundamental property:

 where $\delta_0$ denotes the Dirac mass at the origin, and Eq.~(\ref{eq:green_kernel}, right) is understood in the sense of distributions~\citep{friedlander1998introduction}.
 As recalled in the next result, the convolution of a given function $\xi$ with $G$ yields a solution of the Poisson PDE, in the sense of distributions.
 A solution to the curl equation~\eqref{eq:curl_omega_th}, which is of interest in this paper, can be deduced.
 Note that alternative approaches to the curl PDE, with fewer guarantees, are discussed in \cref{subsec:curl_implem}.